+1 310-633-5052 firstname.lastname@example.org

 Free shipping for orders over $200 in the USA, to all 50 states.
 Orders generally ship same day if ordered by 2PM PST.
 Low international shipping rates are available, just add the item to your cart and checkout to see rates.

-Bluewater Photo is proud to announce its new 67mm macro diopter
+Bluewater Photo is proud to announce its new 67mm macro diopter.
+It is one of the top choices on the market for an underwater wet lens for macro photography.

 The Bluewater macro lens is a high-quality two-element (achromatic) macro lens made of optical glass.
 It retains its full magnification underwater.
 The lens is UV coated and anti-reflective